 Legacy Grazing provides heritage grazing to many of the region's finest wildlife sites.
-Using our herd of native breed Red Poll cattle and Old English goats, we deliver bespoke conservation grazing to managers of nature reserves and open spaces including Essex County Council, Basildon Borough Council, Chelmsford City Council, Colchester Borough Council, Defence Infrastructure Organisation, Essex & Suffolk Water, Hertfordshire Wildlife Trust, Lea Valley Regional Park and Natural England.
+Using our herd of native breed Red Poll cattle and Old English goats, we deliver bespoke conservation grazing to managers of nature reserves and open spaces including Essex County Council, Basildon Borough Council, Chelmsford City Council, Colchester Borough Council, Defence Infrastructure Organisation, Essex & Suffolk Water, Essex Wildlife Trust, Hertfordshire Wildlife Trust, Lea Valley Regional Park and Natural England.

 Part of Essex County Council's Place Services, we work with a network of volunteer 'Cattle Lookers' to achieve the highest standards of grassland management and animal welfare.
 We also run an apprenticeship programme helping to train a new generation of conservation graziers.